Tianxiong Yu

 Working Papers

-No Way Out: Dual Channels of Manipulation in Agenda Voting (with Vincent Anesi), 2025
+No Way Out: Dual Channels of Manipulation in Agenda Institutions (with Vincent Anesi), 2025 [LINK]

 Every policy-making environment is manipulable.
 [More]

-A large body of literature emphasizes the importance of limiting opportunities for manipulation of legislative institutions by self-interested actors.
+A large body of literature in Political Science emphasizes the importance of limiting opportunities for manipulation of legislative institutions by self-interested actors.
 We show that the very conditions ensuring immunity to manipulation by those who control the agenda-setting process also render policymaking environments highly vulnerable to capture by special interests.
-This result holds in a highly general dynamic framework that encompasses a broad range of empirically relevant agenda institutions and policy environments, possibly involving uncertainty and experimentation.
+This result holds in a highly general dynamic framework that encompasses a broad range of empirically relevant agenda institutions and policy environments, including those with policy uncertainty and experimentation.
 [Less]

 Works in Progress